Benefits of planned giving

 Life income plans allow you to make a gift to Smithsonian Associates and at the same time retain a benefit from the assets you give.
 When you establish a life income plan, you make an irrevocable gift of assets, and in return receive income for life or for a term of years.
 When the life income plan terminates, the assets remaining pass to Smithsonian Associates.

 To obtain more information about supporting Smithsonian Associates, please contact Vesna Gjaja at 202.633.8697 or e-mail firstname.lastname@example.org.

 This information is designed to give you general information about the many ways of giving to Smithsonian Associates.
 It is not intended to provide specific advice about the legal or tax implications of charitable giving.
-Before making a gift to Smithsonian Associates, you should consult with your accountant, counsel, or financial adviser for an analysis of your individual situation and the tax consequences to decide which of these ways of giving might work best for you.
+You should consult with your financial adviser for more information on these plans.